Basic Drupal Concepts and Terminology

 A distinct piece of content that is created using (and thus modeled after) an existing content type.
 Nodes can be created manually by an editor or via an import from an external source such as the Duke Events Calendar.

 A view is a collection of nodes that match specified criteria.
-These criteria may be as simple as "all published nodes of a certain content type", but can take other filters into account such as dates, tags, and so on, depending on the fields available.
-These filters can be exposed to site visitors, allowing them to dynamically change which items are included in the view.
+These criteria may be as simple as "all published nodes of a certain content type", but can take other filters into account such as dates, taxonomy, and so on, depending on the fields available.
+These filters can be exposed to site visitors, allowing the user to dynamically change which nodes are included in the view.

-The way a view is displayed is configurable, both in terms of the format (e.g. slideshow or unordered list) and which fields are included.
+The way a view is displayed is configurable, both in terms of the format (e.g. slideshow, table, unordered list) and which fields are included.
 Content editors do not create or manipulate views, but should be familiar with the concept and the capabilities in order to facilitate discussions around functional enhancements.

 A snippet of content which can be displayed on one or more pages throughout a site.
 A typical use case for a block is contact information shown in the footer on every page.
 When modifying a block, the change will be apparent everywhere the block is used.

 A list of links that provides site visitors the means of navigating throughout the site.
 The 'Main menu' typically includes a link to every page throughout a site, organized in a hierarchical fashion.
 Depending on the content type, the content editor can provide a menu link to nodes created using that content type.
 Not all content types allow their nodes to be assigned to a menu, as these nodes will be accessed via a view.
 An example of this is the 'Event' content type: nodes of this type are not typically assigned to a menu, but are displayed in an 'Upcoming Events' view.